zalando-stups/documentation/user-guide/access-control.rst

 The resource owner is typically a human (but doesn't have to be) that owns a resource (data).
 The resource owner should be the only one, who can grant access to his resources.

-A typical resource owner is a customer, who is owner of his orders in a shop.
+A typical resource owner is a customer, who is the owner of his orders in a shop.
 Only he should decide, who can access his order information.
 Another example is an employee who owns his salary information.

 A resource owner is everything, that can authenticate with the authorization server.
 This can include other services